Skip to content

 Dorado will search for the front sequence near the beginning of the read, and the reverse-complement of the rear sequence near the end of the read.
 Dorado will also search for the rear sequence near the beginning of the read, and for the reverse-complement of the front sequence near the end of the read.

-The kits designator is optional.
-If provided, the sequence will only be searched for if the sequencing-kit information in the read matches any of the kit names in the custom file.
-If the kits designator is not provided, then the sequence will be searched for in all reads, regardless of the kit that was used.
-If the kit is not present the sequence will be searched for regardless of the read metadata in Dorado basecaller or sequencing kit selection in Dorado trim.
+The et:Z: tag is required to designate whether the sequence is an adapter or a primer sequence, so that dorado knows how it should be used.
+The sk:Z: tag is required to indicate which sequencing kit the adapter or primer sequence may be used with.
+The sequence will only be searched for if the sequencing-kit information in the read matches one of the kit names in the custom file.
+If the sk:Z: tag has the value any, then the sequence will be searched for in all reads, regardless of the kit that was used.
+Note that the kit names are case-insensitive.

 Example custom adapter/primer file